alecchendev/solar/README.md

 - Delete mean_plant_for_state, just choose one deterministically
 - Pre-compute optimal results/visuals and serve them from a website so people only need to run this script if they want to verify or customize
+- Distribute as a python package so you can just `pip install <name>` and run
+- Expand to consider international data from the [NSRDB](https://nsrdb.nrel.gov/)